texandesi/OKR/README.md

 # okr-app

-# Sample app to learn Angular to build a simple app to track OKRs
+# Sample application to learn Angular to build a simple app to track OKRs

 This repository is for my work to build a simple OKR app.
 I am learning Angular 2 and now seems as a good time as any to open my code to public scrutiny.